lambdaclass/concrete/docs/DECISIONS.md

 A real package manager and dependency system.
 Deferred until the language surface is stable and real programs have been written to validate the model.

+### Broad in-source conditional compilation — not yet

+**Status:** Deferred

+Concrete needs target-specific code for hosted/freestanding builds, OS-specific FFI, and stdlib splitting.
+The default design should be module/file selection through `Concrete.toml` target profiles, not a broad `#[cfg]` language embedded throughout source files.

+**Why not broad cfg now:** in-source conditional compilation can hide control flow, authority, target assumptions, and proof/audit differences behind build configuration.
+That is macro-adjacent complexity and works against Concrete's locality and auditability goals.

+**What Concrete should do first:**
+- select source roots/modules by target profile and platform in `Concrete.toml`;
+- report selected and excluded modules in audit output;
+- make hosted/freestanding stdlib splits visible in the project model;
+- add only narrow, audit-visible `cfg` attributes later if module/file selection proves insufficient.

+**Prerequisite:** stable project model, target profiles, hosted/freestanding stdlib split, and audit output that can explain which target-specific code was selected.

 ## How to add a new decision

 1. Write a research note in `research/` with the full analysis (what, why, alternatives, precedent).